-Competition for the best employees continues to heat up and it’s becoming increasingly difficult to retain your best employees.
+Competition for the best employees continues to heat up and it’s becoming increasingly difficult to retain your best employees and motivate staff.

 Employees looking for new jobs – especially Millennials – routinely look on websites like Glassdoor, to research what the companies they are considering are like to work for.
 Nowadays, if you don’t have a string of impressive benefits by your name, your company just won’t be in the running.

 The problem is this, while company perks are still a powerful way of attracting new recruits, they are poor at keeping employees long-term and after a short while, the magic wears off.